 Over the last three decades, noted scholar Royal Skousen and a team of volunteer research assistants at Brigham Young University, who were joined in the last few years by professional linguist Stanford Carmack, have focused attention on the critical text of the Book of Mormon–i.e., the words that were actually dictated by Joseph Smith to his scribe before any editing took place.
-The surprising finding of this research has been that the earliest text of the Book of Mormon was written, not in the English spoken in the early 19th century when Joseph lived, but in Early Modern English, using the grammar, syntax and expressions which were peculiar to the language spoken in the British Isles and America during the era roughly defined as between 1470 and 1740 A.D.
-Of course, some Early Modern English was contained within the 1611 King James Version of the Bible and in other well-known classics, and was thus still in use and familiar to people in Joseph’s day.
-But the most significant conclusion supported by this research is the previously unimaginable fact that not only are large portions of the Book of Mormon’s original text written in language completely obsolete in Joseph Smith’s time, and spoken and written by virtually nobody on earth when the Book of Mormon was translated in 1829 and published in 1830, but that Joseph Smith himself, like everyone else, had no familiarity with any of the obsolete grammar, syntax and expressions he was reading.
-He had never used the obsolete Early Modern English grammar, syntax and expressions before the Book of Mormon came forth, and he never did thereafter.
-In fact, in 1837, when preparing a second edition of the Book of Mormon, Joseph tried to edit out the obsolete Early Modern English which he didn’t recognize, and which he considered in error.
+The surprising finding of this research has been that the earliest text of the Book of Mormon was written, not in the English spoken in the early 19th century when Joseph lived, but in Early Modern English, using the grammar, syntax and expressions peculiar to the language spoken in the British Isles and America during the era roughly defined as between 1470 and 1740 A.D.
+Of course, some Early Modern English was contained within the 1611 King James Version of the Bible and in other well-known classics, so a portion of it was thus still in use and familiar to people in Joseph’s day.
+But the most significant conclusion supported by this research is the previously unimaginable fact that not only are large portions of the Book of Mormon’s original text written in phraseology completely obsolete in Joseph Smith’s time, and spoken and written by virtually nobody on earth when the Book of Mormon was translated in 1829 and published in 1830, but that Joseph Smith himself, like everyone else, had no familiarity with any of the obsolete grammar, syntax and expressions he was reading.
+He had never used the many odd terms in the Book of Mormon’s critical text before the book came forth, nor did he at any time thereafter.
+In fact, in 1837, when preparing a second edition of the Book of Mormon, Joseph tried to edit out the obsolete Early Modern English word combinations he didn’t recognize, and which he considered in error.

 Dear Brother Carmack: